-Head - Professor KASP Kaluarachchi
+Head - Professor.
+KASP Kaluarachchi

-The Department of Management and Organization Studies offers BBA (Special) degree programme enhancing competencies of its students to be successful managers in any functional area of business or to be successful entrepreneurs, while being worthy citizens of the broader society.
+First of all, I warmly welcome all new students of this batch to the courses and the degree programme offered by the Department of Management and Organization Studies and wish you all to end up with your academic journey with great successes.
+The Department currently offers the BBA (Special) degree programme enhancing competencies of its students to be successful managers in any functional area of business and/or to be successful entrepreneurs, while they are being worthy citizens of the broader society.
 All students who step into the world of business with this degree qualification will find numerous opportunities in the broad spectrum of management, including having their employment in any field of business they like.
+Therefore, the students who complete the BBA (Special) degree programme based on our Department would easily secure their employments in business and management.
+More importantly, our students would rapidly climb up the organizational ladder holding top managerial positions in any organization.

-The Department functions as a centre of learning and teaching with research, consultancy and community development experiences, in spite of the degree that the students opt for.
-The industrial training allowed to the students by the Department is not limited to a particular area of specialization, hence students are free to select their training organization and the functional area of work to gain experience of their choice.
-This will enhance opportunities for our students to select their careers in any functional area of management and to gain training in the broad spectrum of management.
-The courses offered by the Department would help our students enrich with competencies in the broad spectrum of management and to aspire entrepreneurs with new knowledge to start and manage their own businesses as well.
-Being one of the most mature departments of the Faculty, the Department of Management and Organization Studies consists of highly qualified, experienced and dedicated academic staff members who are well connected with the corporate world to facilitate the enhancement of knowledge and exposure of the students.
-I wish our Department to embark its future milestones successfully and to step further in the world of business in a glorious manner.
+The Department functions as a centre of learning and teaching through research, consultancy and community development experiences, in spite of the degree that the students opt for.
+The industrial training allowed to the students by the Department is not limited to a particular area of specialization, hence students are free to select their training organization and the area of work to gain experience in their choice.
+This will enhance opportunities for our students to select their careers in any area of management and to gain training in the broad spectrum of management.
+The courses offered by the Department would help our students enrich with competencies in the broad spectrum of management and to aspire entrepreneurs with new knowledge and capabilities to start and manage their own businesses as well.
+In addition to offering courses for the BBA (Special) degree programme, the Department has taken initiatives to offer some other extensive programmes and organize several academic related activities in business administration and entrepreneurship.
+The Diploma in Small Business Management (DSBM), Higher Diploma in Entrepreneurship and Small Business Management (HDESBM), Postgraduate Diploma in Entrepreneurship and Business Management (PGDEBM), Research and Development Forum (RDF), Business Idea Competition (BIC), Residential Workshops, Field Trips, Outbound Trainings, Factory Visits, Guest Lectures, Seminars and Workshops, Aesthetic and Cultural Events and Get-togethers are some of those programmes and activities.
+Being one of the most matured and versatile departments of the Faculty, our department consists of highly qualified, experienced and dedicated academic staff members who are well connected with the corporate world to facilitate the enhancement of competencies and exposure of the students.
+Finally, I wish our Department to embark its future milestones successfully and to step further in the world of business with great reputation.

-Staff of the Department of Management and Organization Studies
+Academic Staff of the Department of Management and Organization Studies

-Professor KASP Kaluarachchi [PhD (Hosei, Japan), MBA (Col, Sri Lanka), BCom (Special) (Hons) (SJP, Sri Lanka), CTHE (Col, Sri Lanka), LICA, MAAT] Professor
+Professor.
+KASP Kaluarachchi [PhD (Hosei, Japan), MBA (Col), BCom (Special) (SJP), CTHE (Col)

-TI: Organizational Culture, Organizational Change and Development, Organizational Politics, Total Quality Management RI: Organizational Culture and Total Quality Management, Organizational Culture and Managerial Practices, Organizational Leadership and Managerial Practices E-mail: samanthakaluarachchi@yahoo.com, samanthakaluarachchi@mos.cmb.ac.lk
+Professor

+TI: Management Process and Practice, Organizational Behaviour, Managing for Quality, Cross Cultural Management, Impression Management

+RI: Management Theory and Practice (MTP)

+E-mail: samanthakaluarachchi@yahoo.com, samanthakaluarachchi@mos.cmb.ac.lk